Why the Timing of Streaming Matters in 2026

 Let's start by noting that no matter what platform you choose to go live on, you will still need to check the analytics section about your subscribers to find out the hours of their top activity.

 Now, let’s return to YouTube.
-According to data collected from all users of this platform, the best time to live stream on YouTube is from 18:00 to 21:00 in your time zone (more precisely, in the time zone where most of your audience is located).
+According to 2025-2026 data, the best time to live stream on YouTube remains between 18:00 and 21:00 in the time zone where most of your audience is located.
+However, early birds (8:00 AM to 10:00 AM) are seeing a resurgence in the "morning show" format for professional audiences.

 For your individual analytics, you have to do a little research right in your profile.
 To do this, click on the Manage Videos tab, then go to Analytics, and then to Audience.
 It is where the key aspects of your viewers' activity will be displayed, including the time periods of their maximum engagement with your video content.